Tag: Stawell Bardo

 Nevertheless, he proved to be a surprisingly good amateur zitherist, and Chan Lee Lung and he spent a few minutes at the instrument together now and then during the daylight hours.

-“But there is more to this story,” Lily Chan said as they came out of the joss house and into the dazzling sunlight.
+“But there is more to this story,” Lili Chan said as they came out of the joss house and into the dazzling sunlight.
 “It does not end well, I’m afraid.”
 She turned towards her establishment.

 Huish-Huish looked at her face, which seemed pallid.

 “As a process, the ceremony may sometimes require any number of iterations,” she said.
 “Some subjects joke that it will go on forever, and they will never be free of me.
 Things cannot be rushed, however.
 We will have plenty of opportunity next time.”
 She laughed.
 “There is no cure for the human existence, you know,” she said.
+She briefly squeezed her companion’s arm and went back briskly into the joss house.
+Pausing to look up at the empty expanse of sky for a second, Lili took in a long breath, before making her way languidly down the street.

 From the draft novel Stawell Bardo © Michael Guest 2026